Wynn Las Vegas

 The Desert Inn's golf course was kept and redesigned to become the Wynn's course.
 Upon opening, the resort also included the state's only Ferrari and Maserati dealership, which later closed in 2015.
-The property has two retail areas, Wynn Esplanade and Wynn Plaza, the latter replacing the dealership in 2018.
+The property has two shopping areas, Wynn Esplanade and Wynn Plaza, the latter replacing the dealership in 2018.
 Tryst, a popular nightclub by Victor Drai, opened in 2005 and operated for 10 years.

 Since its opening, Wynn Las Vegas has received numerous accolades, including the AAA Five Diamond Award and the Five Star award from Forbes Travel Guide.
 The accolades also extend to its restaurants, including Alex, a French eatery by chef Alex Stratta which eventually closed in 2011.
 Another restaurant, Wing Lei, is the only Chinese restaurant in the U.S. to receive a Michelin Star.
-Other popular restaurants include The Buffet at Wynn.
+Other popular restaurants include The Buffet at Wynn, Mizumi, Pisces Bar & Seafare, and Delilah, among others.

 The resort's main show was Le Rêve, which opened with the property in 2005.
-It had a successful run before closing in 2020, due to the COVID-19 pandemic.
-The show took place in the Wynn Theater.
+It had a successful run in the Wynn Theater before closing in 2020, due to the COVID-19 pandemic.
+The show was replaced by Awakening, after extensive renovations to the theater.

 A second venue, the Broadway Theater, was also built with the resort.
 It was later renamed the Encore Theater, after the sister resort property, and is now situated between the two resorts.
-The Encore Theater has hosted numerous shows, including Avenue Q and Spamalot, as well as entertainers such as Danny Gans and Garth Brooks.
+The Encore Theater has hosted numerous shows, including Avenue Q and Spamalot, as well as entertainers such as Beyoncé, Danny Gans, and Garth Brooks.

 In 2006, table game dealers at the resort protested a new policy requiring them to share tips with their supervisors.
 The policy sparked years of litigation between Wynn and the dealers, with a $5.6 million settlement eventually reached in 2021.